-- o State 3-5 learning objectives you hope to achieve in undertaking this internship. - Be specific about how this project relates to the studies you have undertaken, the field of conflict resolution, and to your potential career goals. - o Ask yourself while drafting the proposal how realistic are these objectives? - o Are they too ambitious? - o Are they too modest? - Are they unclear? - Are you allowing yourself time to complete both the project and the writing assignment?
+- State 3-5 learning objectives you hope to achieve in undertaking this internship. - Be specific about how this project relates to the studies you have undertaken, the field of conflict resolution, and to your potential career goals. - Ask yourself while drafting the proposal how realistic are these objectives? - Are they too ambitious? - Are they too modest? - Are they unclear? - Are you allowing yourself time to complete both the project and the writing assignment? - How do you plan to accomplish your learning objectives?